SmartCodar/devops/terraform/Readme.md

    - **Imperative**: Specifies *how* to achieve the desired state through a sequence of commands.

 2. **Idempotency**:
-   - Idempotency ensures that applying the same configuration multiple times results in the same state.
-This means that running the same script repeatedly will not change the state after the first successful application.
+   - Ensures that applying the same configuration multiple times results in the same state.
+Running the same script repeatedly will not change the state after the first successful application.

 3. **Version Control**:
    - Infrastructure configurations can be stored in version control systems (e.g., Git), allowing teams to track changes, collaborate, and revert to previous states if necessary.